- Is June a good time to go to Iceland?

 Camping in June in Iceland

-One of the top things to do in Iceland in June is camping, and there are many beautiful campsites all over the country.
+One of the top things to do in June is camping in Iceland, and there are many beautiful campsites all over the country.
 They will have showers and toilets close by or near local swimming pools where you can make use of the facilities.

-It's highly recommended to find a legitimate campsite to ensure you have the best amenities available, especially toilet facilities.
-Tjalda and Camping Card are fantastic websites for locating the closest campsite and finding its available facilities.
+You must find a designated campsite as it is illegal to camp out in the wilderness.
+Campsites also ensure you have the best amenities available, especially toilet facilities.
+Tjalda and Camping Card are fantastic websites for locating the closest campsite and its available facilities.

 The weather is unpredictable, so layers are always recommended, as are consistent weather forecast checks.
 Remember that even when the sun sets, you'll be in twilight—so it won’t hurt to bring an eye mask!